-Supplemental material for K. A. Aiello, S. P. Ponnapalli and O. Alter, "Mathematically Universal and Biologically Consistent Astrocytoma Genotype Encodes for Transformation and Predicts Survival Phenotype," Applied Physics Letters (APL) Bioengineering 2 (3), Special Topic: Cancer Bioengineering article 031909 (September 2018); doi: 10.1063/1.5037882.
+Supplemental material for K. A. Aiello, S. P. Ponnapalli and O. Alter, "Mathematically Universal and Biologically Consistent Astrocytoma Genotype Encodes for Transformation and Predicts Survival Phenotype," Applied Physics Letters (APL) Bioengineering 2 (3), Special Topic: Bioengineering of Cancer invited article 031909 (September 2018); doi: 10.1063/1.5037882.

 - The corresponding Mathematica 10.4.1 code file is: